Carrosen/fizzbuzz_js/README.md

 })
 ```
 ### Answer:
-Your testing the page, so you want it do find it, visit it, reload the page and then close it.
+Your testing the page so you want it to visit it, reload the page and then close it.
 This need to happen to test the functions on the page.

 ---